Studying at the University of Education as an Exchange Student

 Additionally, your language skills will be tested after your arrival.
 The PH test is the basis for the selection of your classes here.
 At the end of the semester you will take another German test as a proof of your progress.
 You will get an official certificate for free that you may present at your home university.

-ERASMUS students are requested to upload a learning agreement to our Portal Mobility Online.
+ERASMUS students are requested to upload a Learning Agreement on our Portal Mobility Online.
 You can find our academic program and course calendar on the LSF portal.

 Sudents from Freiburg University of Education’s official partner universities do not pay fees at the PH.
 Each student has to pay a contribution to the student union of 78€ per semester for social services.